akinomyoga/ble.sh/README.md

 **Key Bindings**

 Key bindings can be controlled with the shell function, `ble-bind`.
-For example, with the following setting, "Hello, world!" will be inserted on typing `C-x h`
+For example, with the following setting, "Hello, world!" will be inserted on typing <kbd>C-x h</kbd>
 ```bash
 ble-bind -f 'C-x h' 'insert-string "Hello, world!"'
 ```